tyo8/interval-matching-precomp_metric/README.md

 This repository is adapted from the code for the Persistent Cohomological Cycle Matching approach developed in the paper ["Fast Topological Signal Identification and Persistent Cohomological Cycle Matching" (García-Redondo, Monod, and Song 2022)](https://arxiv.org/abs/2209.15446).

 The original codes were co-written by [Inés García-Redondo](https://sites.google.com/view/ines-garcia-redondo/home) and [Anna Song](https://sites.google.com/view/annasong) and credit remains with them.
+In this repository, they provide state-of-the-art code for performing cycle matching by using the computational advantage that Ripser [2] and Ripser-image [3] render (see folder `match`).
+This branch of their initial repository streamlines and modularizes the authors' original code while also generalizing it to arbitrary (precomputed) distance metrics in the bootstrapping case.
+In addition, this branch provides additional utilities for cycle registration over data bootstraps.

 Persistent homology, one of the cornerstones of topological data analysis, studies the lifespan of the topological features in a nested sequence of topological spaces (i.e. a filtration) by tracking the changes in its homology groups.
 One of its main outcomes is the *persistence barcode* (or simply, *barcode*)---a canonical summary of the aforementioned lifespans as a set of half-open intervals.
 A natural question is whether it is possible to compare the barcodes obtained from different filtrations, which would, for instance, provide a correspondence between some of their intervals.
 Cycle matching [1] is one such way of obtaining an identification between the intervals in two different barcodes.

-In this repository:
-1. we provide state-of-the-art code for performing cycle matching by using the computational advantage that Ripser [2] and Ripser-image [3] render (see folder `match`), and
-2. we present a notebook to reproduce the applications in Section 3 of [the aforementioned paper](https://arxiv.org/abs/2209.15446) (see folder `applications`).

 ### About C++

 C++ is a general-purpose programming language which has object-oriented, generic, and functional features in addition to facilities for low-level memory manipulation.
 It is the language chosen for the codes Ripser [2] and Ripser-image [3].
 The C++ files for those, with a slight modification needed to implement cycle matching, can be found in the folder `modified ripser`.

 ### About Python
 Python is a high-level, general-purpose programming language.
-It is the language we use for our code for cycle matching (see folders `applications` and `match`).
-In this repository you can find python scripts and jupyter notebooks in python.
-Jupyter Notebook (formerly IPython Notebook) is a web-based interactive computational environment for creating notebook documents.
+It is the language we use for our code for cycle matching (see `match`).
+In this repository you can find python scripts and minimal test data.

 ## Preparations